 Capital One announced that it would cease loan origination operations at Greenpoint Mortgage immediately, and according to initial reports, cut roughly 1,900 jobs.

-The news followed similar statements made by the VP of investor relations for Capital One last week, who sparked employee concerns that the company was gearing up to close Greenpoint Mortgage.
+The news followed statements made by the VP of investor relations for Capital One last week, which sparked employee fear that the company was gearing up to close Greenpoint Mortgage.

 Greenpoint Mortgage headquarters in Novato, California will be closed, along with 31 other branches in 19 states throughout the United States.

-But earlier this year Greenpoint narrowed their product offerings significantly, effectively sinking loan volume and forcing the closure of 13 branches and 440 layoffs.
+But earlier this year, Greenpoint narrowed their product offerings significantly, effectively sinking loan volume and forcing the closure of 13 branches and some 440 layoffs.

-Capital One picked up the wholesale lender in their $13.2 billion North Fork Bancorp purchase last December, with high hopes that Greenpoint would be a solid performer.
+Amazingly, Capital One picked up the wholesale mortgage lender in their $13.2 billion North Fork Bancorp purchase just last December, with high hopes that Greenpoint would be a solid performer.

-Unfortunately, the market turned at just the wrong time, quickly turning the lender’s profits into losses.
+Unfortunately, the housing market turned at just the wrong time, quickly turning the lender’s profits into catastrophic losses.

-Capital One had no intention of keeping mortgage loan balance sheets, and after winding up with more than $600 million in second mortgages on the books earlier this year, the company ultimately made the decision to shut the losing unit.
+Capital One had no intention of keeping mortgage loans on its balance sheet, and after winding up with more than $600 million in second mortgages on the books earlier this year, the company ultimately made the decision to shut the losing unit.